dofufa/web-ccssmath-about/README.md

-# This instructional technology research project is simply investigating new ways to provide reference materials for educators.
-It is not affliated with any federal, state, or local agencies.
+# This instructional technology research project is simply investigating new ways to provide reference materials for educators. ***This project is not affliated with any federal, state, or local agencies.***

 ### Deliverables